Spectral-Aligned Pruning for Universal Error-Correcting Code Transformers: Code-Pair Indices for Figure

 \section{Code-Pair Indices for Figure ~\ref{fig:spectrum_vs_mask}}

-For readability, Figure ~\ref{fig:spectrum_vs_mask} annotates each scatter point with a numeric index rather than a full code-pair label.
+For readability, Figure~\ref{fig:spectrum_vs_mask} annotates each scatter point with a numeric index rather than a full code-pair label.
 Table~\ref{tab:pair_index} lists the corresponding code pairs.
-In addition, we use simple linear transformations of the PCM to probe whether pruning mask transferability is governed by \emph{code equivalence} or by the \emph{bipartite graph structure}.
-Let $H \in \{0,1\}^{(n-k)\times n}$ denote a PCM over $\mathrm{GF}(2)$.
+Most entries compare two different codes, while indices 14--16 are controlled pairs constructed from the same nominal code.
+These controlled pairs are included to examine whether pruning-mask similarity is governed only by the code parameters \((n,k)\), or also by the specific parity-check matrix and the resulting bipartite graph structure.